Staticsoft/Flow/README.md

 - **Job Orchestration**: Define complex workflows as jobs composed of multiple operations
 - **Operation Isolation**: Each operation is independently tracked and can be retried
-- **Decision Support**: Built-in support for workflows that require human or external decisions
+- **External Input Support**: Built-in support for workflows that require external data input
 - **Multiple Deployment Models**: Support for both local execution and AWS Lambda
 - **Progress Tracking**: Real-time status updates for running jobs
 - **Fault Tolerance**: Automatic retry mechanisms and graceful error handling